Bina Rothschild: Biography

 Rothschild played the role of the Queen of Transylvania in the 1964 Lerner and Loewe musical film My Fair Lady, based on George Bernard Shaw's 1913 play Pygmalion.
-She was not trained as an actress, and was considered by Cecil Beaton, an artistic director for the film, to be the only non-actress suitable to play the role, stating that she had "impeccable deportment and breeding."
+She was not trained as an actress, and was considered by Cecil Beaton, an artistic director for the film, to be the only non-actress suitable to play the role, stating that she had "impeccable deportment and breeding".

 George Cukor, who directed the film, helped her prepare for the role.
 Beaton had originally wanted Cukor to cast Fritzi Massary for the role, but she demanded too much pay.
 The part then went to Rothschild, who was costumed with a triple-pronged tiara and three-tiered diamond necklace designed by Beaton.

-She died on 6 October 1965, aged 63.
+She died on 6 October 1965 in Mandeville Canyon of California, aged 63.